 Here are 5 tips to avoid caregiver burnout:

 If you or someone you know is caring for someone with Alzheimer’s or dementia and can use support, encourage them to attend our monthly support group!
-Our next group meets on Thursday, September 13 from 12:00 pm – 2:00 pm at our Garden City Office.
+Our group meets on the second Thursday of the month from 12:00 pm – 2:00 pm at our Garden City Office.
 Check our calendar for future meeting dates and registration!